 Fizminutka:

-If work is arguing, we will smile at each other.
+If work is going well, we will smile at each other.

-If work is arguing, we will smile at each other.
+If work is going well, we will smile at each other.

-If work is arguing, we will smile at each other.
+If work is going well, we will smile at each other.

 3 task from Koshchei.
-There is a paperclip at the bottom of a glass of water.
-You have to take it out without getting your hands wet.
+There is a paper clip at the bottom of a glass of water.
+You have to get it out without getting your hands wet.

 -How will we complete this task?
-What do we do?
+What are we going to do?

-- We draw a magnet along the cup and raise the paper clip above the water.
+-Use a magnet along the glass and lift the paper clip above the water.

 -Magnetic forces pass through both glass and water.

--Having completed the task of Koshchei, we got another part of the sword.
+-Having completed Koshchei’s task, we obtained another part of the sword.

 4 task.
 Koschey bewitched a butterfly.
-Only you and I can undo it.
+Only you and I can break the spell.

--On the table each has a cardboard field with flowers and a butterfly on a magnet.
-It is necessary to help the butterfly fly from one flower to another flower.
-How to do it without hands?
-Try.
+-On the table, everyone has a cardboard box with flowers and a butterfly on a magnet.
+We need to help the butterfly fly from one flower to another flower.
+How to do this without hands?
+Try it.

 -How did you complete this task?

--Completed the task and got another part of the sword.
+-Completed the task and obtained another part of the sword.

-5 task.
-Make a magnet out of a nail.
-How will we do it?
+Task 5.
+Make a magnet from a nail.
+How do we do this?

 -What happened?
 The nail lifted the paperclip.